themrdemonized/DLTX-MiniMod-Pack-STALKER-Anomaly/Smoother_Progression_DLTX/README.txt

 	Low tier suits should be overall cheaper to upgrade while high-end stuff remained more or less the same.
 To have a fully upgraded weapon you are going to spend about half of what you used to, so you can play around with more pew-pews without burning a hole in your pocket.

 	Keep in mind that various technicians have different prices.
 You also get discounts for completing tool quests.
-For obvious reasons prices were balanced mostly with default medium difficulty in mind.